rbiegacz/Udacity-CarND/CarND-Traffic-Sign-Classifier-Project-master/writeup.md

 Selected label: Priority road [INCORRECT]

-Predicted labels: ['Priority road', 'No passing for vehicles over 3.5 metric tons', 'Road work', 'No vehicles', 'End of no passing by vehicles over 3.5 metric tons']
+Predicted labels: ['Priority road', 'Yield', 'Stop', 'No vehicles', 'No entry']

 SoftMax Probabilities:  1.000000 0.000000 0.000000 0.000000 0.000000

+Image 8: Model incorrectly classified this road sign.
+The correct answer in on the list of top #5 labels.

 ![alt text][image12]